 The department also offers a number of 800-level graduate classes.
 Normally these classes are offered as advanced undergraduate seminars with a graduate component.
 These classes may be useful in helping students to fill in gaps in their knowledge in their fields of interest and in preparing for Ph.D. comprehensive exams.
-For a list of these classes, see the Graduate Catalog (https://catalog.unl.edu/graduate-professional/courses/hist/).
+For a list of these classes, see the Graduate Catalog.